dustsignal/adsb-radarscope/README.md

 ## Future Enhancements

+- [ ] Runtime logic to search for aircraft.json in known locations instead of the config setting
+- [ ] Grabing the lat/lon from your feeder instead of the config setting
 - [ ] Change the heading indicator line to an arrow
 - [ ] Set minimum width for side panels
 - [ ] Add heading and sqawk code to aircraft info in the scope